alex-pricope/simulator-challenge/README.md

 ---
 ![image](https://github.com/user-attachments/assets/74fb8ea0-6a1b-411e-8689-17fa1ca71d9c)

+The results contain the group summary (ordered by points) and individual round summary

 ## Limitations
 * The Simulation service is far from a real simulation service, but I think this assignment is not about that
   * I tried to research and experiment a bit